armory/docs/content/en/docs/Overview/your-first-pipeline.md

    **Note:** If we want to reorganize the order that the stages execute in the pipeline, we can add or remove precursor stages in the Depends On category.

-1. In the Deploy Configuration, click on the “Add server group” button.
+1. In the **Deploy Configuration** section, click on the “Add server group” button.
 Pick your provider, if more than one is configured.
-For our example it will be AWS.
+This example uses AWS.

 1. Because this is a new application, do not choose to copy a configuration from a template.
 Press the **Continue without a template** button.